top of page

 Bless my wife.
 She was the opposite of spoiled.

-We had two full-time incomes just after graduating college that produced enough to buy the home most people would want at our age.
-That's what most would want or even demand.
+We had two full-time incomes just after graduating from college, which were enough to buy the home most people would want at our age.
+That's what most would like or even demand.

 Not her.

-On one hand, we could purchase a 2-4 unit apartment.
+On the one hand, we could purchase a 2- to 4-unit apartment.
 We could save enough in three years to build a nice residential property while maintaining ownership of the duplex as an investment.

-On the other, a starter home with a picket fence in the front yard.
-The monthly housing expenses would be triple what we would pay monthly to live in the duplex.
+On the other hand, a starter home with a picket fence in the front yard.
+The monthly housing expenses would be triple what we would pay for the duplex.
 In three years, we would not have enough saved for a nicer home or the luxury of a long-term investment.

 We made a three-year sacrifice that paid dividends for decades.
 Many spouses would never agree to this uncommon path.